[Coronavirus] Russia's top coronavirus 'fake news' stories

 China focused on "censorship" of bad news and on showing the ruling party as "strong and successful in the face of the epidemic", it added.

-It is hard to measure the effect of such propaganda on people's minds, but social media does give an insight.
+It is hard to measure the effect on people's minds, but social media does give an insight.

 "These shares are 'not great, not terrible'.
+In other words, not sensational," Lukas Andriukaitis, a propaganda expert at the Atlantic Council, a Washington-based think-tank, said.

-In other words, not sensational, yet that is already a significant amount of people who liked it, because the number of people who read the content would be significantly higher [than the number of Facebook shares]," Lukas Andriukaitis, a propaganda expert at the Atlantic Council, a Washington-based think-tank, said.
+"But that is already a significant amount of people who liked it, because the number of people who actually read the content would be significantly higher [than the number of Facebook shares]," he said.

 The Chinese content was also creating a feel-good factor according to Twitter.

-Just 15 percent of Twitter posts geo-located in China in a recent sample voiced "negative" feeling on the crisis compared to 29 percent in the wider world, the internal EU report said.
+Just 15 percent of Twitter posts geo-located in China in a recent sample voiced "negative" feeling on the situation compared to 29 percent in the wider world, the internal EU report said.

 Extreme content

-The US president, Brazil's far-right president, the Iranian regime, and some European politicians, such as a right-wing Polish MEP, have also been accused of spreading disinformation.
+The White House, Brazil's far-right leader, the Iranian regime, and some European politicians have also been accused of spreading disinformation.

-Individual tweets by the US president can get tens of thousands of online shares.
+Individual tweets by US president Donald Trump can get tens of thousands of online shares.

 But Russia's top fakes stood out for their extremism.

-Russia's top story, for instance, claimed the US created the virus in a secret laboratory in Wuhan, China, where the outbreak began, as part of a biological weapons programme that also included injecting "genetically modified viruses into three types of insects: fleas, cicadas and aleurodides".
+Russia's top story claimed the US created the virus in a secret laboratory in Wuhan, China, where the outbreak began, as part of a biological warfare programme that included injecting "genetically modified viruses into three types of insects: fleas, cicadas, and aleurodides".

 The number two article claimed the US was using the virus to attack China and other "economic sectors they do not control".

-The third top one said a Western cabal called ID2020, which met at the Davos Economic Forum, in league with "Big Pharma", was force-vaccinating people with a substance that caused "a disease that hits only the next generation - or a brain debilitating agent, or a gene that renders women infertile.
-All is possible - always with the aim of full population control and population reduction".
+The third-top one said a Western cabal called ID2020, which met at the Davos Economic Forum, in league with "Big Pharma", was force-vaccinating people with a substance which caused "a disease that hits only the next generation - or a brain debilitating agent, or a gene that renders women infertile".

-Some of the Russian stories also contained paranormal elements.
+Some Russian stories also contained paranormal elements.

-Open societies and free trade were to blame for the pandemic, Russian mystic Alexander Dugin wrote in one of the top eight hits.
+Open societies and free trade were to blame for the pandemic, Russian philosopher Alexander Dugin wrote in one of the top eight hits.

 "The Liberal is the carrier of the coronavirus, its apologist ... a little more time will pass, and liberals will be equated with lepers, infectious maniacs", he said.